 Determines the output format for writing Nektar++ field files that are used to store, for example, checkpoint and solution field files.
-The default for format is \mathtt{Xml} , which is an XML-based format, which is written as one file per process.
-If Nektar++ is compiled with HDF5 support, then an alternative option is $\mathtt{Hdf5}$, which will write one file for all processes and can be more efficient for very large-scale parallel jobs.
+The default for format is Xml, which is an XML-based format, which is written as one file per process.
+If Nektar++ is compiled with HDF5 support, then an alternative option is Hdf5, which will write one file for all processes and can be more efficient for very large-scale parallel jobs.

---force-output, -f
+--no-exp-opt